axibase/axibase-charts/syntax/udf.md

 ##### Description

-Get the value of the series, identified by `alias`, in point with `time`.
+Get the value of the series, identified by `alias`, at specified `time`.
-If there is no point with such `time`, the value will be linearly interpolated.
+If there is no value for such `time`, the value will be linearly interpolated.
 If `time` is less than the minimum timestamp or greater than the maximum timestamp in the series, then function returns `null`.

 ##### Syntax